shepelevn/storage-cloud-api/README.md

 ### Users

-`GET: /users/list` - Get list of users with safe information
+`GET: /users/list` - Get a list of users with safe information

 `GET: /users/get/{userId}` - Get the safe information about a specific user